remyimt/g5k-scripts/README.md

 # How to use these scripts
-1. Reserve nodes: `./reserve.sh`
+1. Reserve nodes: `./reserve.py`
 2. Deploy the environment on the nodes: `./deploy.sh`
 3. Delete the reservation: `./delete.sh -f`
+# Notes
-* More options are available for any scripts: `./script.sh -h`
+* More options are available for every script: `./script.sh -h`
+* Interactive jobs can be reserved with `./interactive.sh`